ovh/docs/pages/web/hosting/connecting-to-database-on-database-server/guide.en-gb.md

 > [!primary]
 >
 > Please note that there is no root access.
-> <br> Generic SQL commands work normally, and software clients such as HeidiSQL, SQuirreL or Adminer are fully compatible.
+> <br> Generic SQL commands work normally, and software such as HeidiSQL, SQuirreL or Adminer is fully compatible.
 >

 ### Logging in to a MySQL or MariaDB database